Enlarge Cover

-"With Drecksarbeit, a competent team of four has created a compelling work of art that offers something new on every page.
+"With [The Soil Zoo], a competent team of four has created a compelling work of art that offers something new on every page.
 The book dispenses with a representative cover and relies entirely on the power of large-format images.
 The concise yet highly informative texts serve the photographs well.
 They provide compact and sometimes curious knowledge.
-An all-round successful illustrated book that invites you to leaf through it again and again.
+An all-around successful illustrated book that invites you to leaf through it again and again.
 Far too good to be left to gather dust on the bookshelf.”—Michael Lange, jury member for Bild der Wissenschaft

 “Both a lesson in humility and a fascinating glimpse of nature.”—Denis Brudna, Photonews